A Message from Executive Director Kelly Pollock:

 Summer Intensives will largely take place between August 3 and August 21.
-However, the Tap Intensive is still currently rescheduled for June 15.

 All currently enrolled families impacted by these schedule changes are being contacted directly by COCA’s Registration team.
 We are also taking further steps to ensure the safety of attendees based on the latest CDC and FEMA guidelines, including limiting camp and class capacity and putting additional sanitization protocols in place.

 Once we are able to gather again, we anticipate camp and class space will fill quickly.
 If you would like to reserve your spot as part of your summer planning, please know we will be flexible if you decide you can’t attend or future circumstances dictate we are unable to gather.

 As a reminder, COCA offers financial assistance.
 Our current application window opened on April 1.
 Click here to learn more and fill out an application for Summer Camps and Classes.

 As part of this evaluation process, we have made the following adjustments to public gatherings:

 TRIumphant: A World of Dance – Originally scheduled for April has been moved to December 2020 as part of the Winter Rep concert.